 1. Print a map on paper and start drawing your road trip

-A really old school tip which is actually the very best tip for a car holiday.
+A really old school tip that is actually the very best tip for a road trip.
 To know in which direction you should go at all, print out a map of your intended destination.
 Then you sit down and start Googling.
 "Attractions [culture/nature/beaches/history/children] [destination]".
 For me, lately there has been a lot of searching for "top sights northern Portugal".
 A good way to start dialing in the places you want to see is to look at Google's "Things you can do” that appears.
 All the places you find that you feel are a bit interesting - draw them directly on your map and write a comment in the margin what you have marked.
 Also check out Instagram and Pinterest – there's lots of inspiration there!